steve-canham/imp_ror/docs/1_Background.md

 <h3>Development environment</h3>

-The system was developed on a Windows 11 machine, using Rust 1.80.1, Postgres 17, VS Code and DBeaver.
+The system was originally developed on a Windows 11 machine, using Rust 1.80.1, Postgres 17, VS Code and DBeaver.
+It is now being developed / maintained on a Linux machine (Kubuntu 24.04), using Rust 1.91, Postgres 18 and pgAdmin.
 Efforts will be made to make the system cross-platform, though this has not yet been tested.